 Campers sleep in our rustic villages which are community areas consisting of 3-4 cabins each with 4 bunk beds that sleep 8 campers and 2 counselors.
 Each village has a restroom shower house.
 Campers are grouped by age and gender and there are separate villages for boys and girls.

 My child is currently at camp in Boscobel and I want to see how they are doing.
 Can I talk to them?

 Our experience has taught us that it is best for your child’s overall experience to be fully immersed in camp life and therefore we do not allow telephone communication between campers and parents except in extreme emergencies.
 We will provide your child with writing materials/stamps and encourage them to write home as often as they like.
-You may call our office staff at: 608-872-2392 as often as you like to receive a report on how your child is doing while at camp.
+You may call our office staff at 608-872-2392 to receive a report on how your child is doing while at camp - we commit to returning your call within 24 hours.
 You may also send mail to your child at: 40526 Hoover Hollow Road Boscobel, WI 53805 or send emails to your child to email@example.com.

 How does a school become a partner?

 Lake Valley Camp is looking for strong partnerships with schools serving Milwaukee youth and families of greatest need.
 Partnership requires the investment of time, energy and resources for all parties to support the development of our young people in long lasting ways that matter.
 Schools/school leaders who are interested in recruiting and enrolling a significant number of students, supporting Lake Valley Camp school year programming, setting shared goals, connecting year round on student progress and achievement, and who can invest in long-term commitment should reach out to Lake Valley Camp at: firstname.lastname@example.org or 414.431.4508 to setup a site visit and school tour.